taras123programmer/springProject/readme.md

 - GET /schedule/teacher/day(?id={teacher_id}&date={date}): Get page of schedule for the selected teacher_id on the selected date(by defalult is today date)

 Account:
+- GET /schedule/teacher/day(?id={teacher_id}&date={date}): Get page of schedule for the selected teacher_id on the selected date(by defalult is today date)

+Account:
 - POST /sign_up - Registration new user(student or teacher)
 - POST /log_in - Authorization in the system as simple user
 - GET /profile - View your user profile
 - GET /log_out - Exit from system
 - POST /restore - Restore password using your email
 - GET /restore/confirmation?code={secret_code} - Confirm the user via secret code which had come to the mail
+- POST /restore/new_password - Set new password after successed confirmation

+Administration:
 - POST /restore/new_password - Set new password after successed confirmation

 Administration: